thi-ng/umbrella/CONTRIBUTING.md

 ### Small, standalone examples in the repo

 "Learning by example" has been my life's motto.
-The ~60 examples included in the repo are each focused on a specific feature and kept quite lowkey for reasons of simplicity.
+The ~85 examples included in the repo are each focused on specific features and kept quite lowkey for reasons of simplicity.
 Since many of the projects are meant to be integrated with other 3rd party projects, I'm always on the lookout for similar small demos showcasing these integrations (e.g. w/